setaman/vue-ellipse-progress/README.md

 ###### Animated: :heavy_check_mark:

-Descreptive String in form `"mode [offset]"` that defines how the progress line is aligned in relation to empty line.
-The first value ist the `mode` and the optional is the `offset`.
+Descriptive string in form `"mode [offset]"` that defines how the progress line is aligned in relation to empty line.
+The first value ist the `mode` and the optional second is the `offset`.
 You can undestand the modes as the preset that helps you to easy align lines as you need.

 - `mode`:
   - `normal`: this is the default value and both lines are aligned at the base line (centered).